Submissions

 Graphics must be clear (avoid using grids as well as shades of gray on bars or lines).
 Their dimensions must be such that remain clear and legible after size reduction to 8, 12, or 16 cm width.
 For letters and numbers use Times New Roman characters 4 mm in height; line thickness must be 0.4 to 0.6 mm; broken lines or cycles should be 4 to 5 mm long after reduction.

-Photographs, should have the greatest contrast possible as jpeg file (or similar).
+Photographs, should have the greatest contrast possible as TIFF or EPS file.

 All figure legends should be combined in one list and typed on a separate sheet.